The father's influence on Xi in people-centered philosophy - ExBulletin

 The father’s influence on Xi in people-centered philosophy

-/PRNewswire/ — A personal letter written by Chinese President Xi Jinping to his father Xi Zhongxun (1913-2002) in 2001 revealed how deeply his father’s words and deeds are embedded in Xi Jinping’s vision of the frugal life, hard work and governance of the state, especially its people-centered philosophy.
+BEIJING, June 18, 2023 /CNW/ – A personal letter written by Chinese President Xi Jinping to his father Xi Zhongxun (1913-2002) in 2001 revealed how deeply his father’s words and deeds are embedded in Xi Jinping’s vision of frugal living, hard work and state governance, especially its people-centered philosophy.

 In the letter, he spoke fondly of his undying affection for his parents and the many noble qualities he had learned from his father.